trampgeek/moodle-qtype_coderunner/README.md

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.

+ 1. **python3_w_output**.
+A variant of the *python3* question in which the *input* function is redefined at the start of the program so that the standard input characters that it consumes are echoed to standard output as they are when typed on the keyboard during interactive testing.
+A slight downside of this question type compared to the *python3* type is that the student code is displaced downwards in the file so that line numbers present in any syntax or runtime error messages do not match those in the student's original code.

  1. **python2**.
 Used for most Python2 questions.
 As for python3, the student
 code is run first, followed by the sequence of tests.
 This question type should be considered to be